-Like Pimsleur, you will pay a monthly subscription fee, but you will get a discount the longer your commitment.
+Unlike Pimsleur, you will pay a monthly subscription fee, but you will get a discount the longer your financial commitment.
 JapanesePod101 offers a free lifetime account, but if you really want to use all its features, you will be paying a similar price as with Pimsleur.

 Pimsleur Japanese vs. Rosetta Stone

-Rosetta Stone uses a combination of vocabulary and grammar lessons, Japanese word games and speak-and-listen games to teach Japanese.
-However, there is often a lack of explanation as to why certain grammar or vocabulary is used.
-There are a lot of repetitive activities that can become mundane.
+Similarly, we felt there was often a lack of explanation as to why certain grammar or vocabulary was used.
+There’s a lot of repetitive activities that can become mundane.
 Like Pimsleur, this program is probably best for beginners to low-intermediate speakers.